The Best Way to Determine Leadership? Or a Corrupt, Divisive, Failed System?

 In other words, even though conscientious democratic ideals prevail once in a while, the political pendulum of partisan politics keeps swinging back, because right-wing partisan political demagogues keep figuring out how to dupe enough of the American people to get elected.
 They have become more and more clever and cunning at misleading, dividing and conquering, simply ignoring what is true and good and instead appealing to the ego, pride and prejudices of gullible people, and pretending to serve all the people when they actually serve the wealthiest few.

 That is why America has become terribly and bitterly divided and in conflict, and partisan politics merely exacerbates and perpetuates the conflict and division, rather than resolving it.
-That's why the people are divided into two opposing sides and are prevented from standing together on common ground, and it's why there seems to be no hope for peace, or harmony, or cooperation, or collaboration.
+That's why the people are divided into two main opposing sides, and even into more extremely partisan factions, and are prevented from standing together on common ground.
+And that is why there seems to be no hope for peace, or harmony, or cooperation, or collaboration.

-That is where we stand now, apart and at odds, and it's time to realize why.
+That is where we stand now, apart and at odds, and we all should realize why.

-Is it partisan to say that?
-Perhaps.
-But truth must prevail over half-truths and falsehoods that are sold as truth.
+Is it not partisan to say that.
+It is righteous truth exposing greed, hypocrisy and bigotry.
+The truth must prevail over half-truths and falsehoods that are sold as truth.
 Good must prevail over evil that masquerades as good.
-And when good people are silent, scoundrels taking refuge in patriotism and hypocrites taking refuge in religiosity take over and rule.
-That's why we are in this terrible predicament.
+And when good people are silent, greedy scoundrels taking refuge in patriotism and hypocrites taking refuge in religiosity take over and rule.
+That's what has happened, and that's why we are in this terrible predicament.

-Fortunately, humanity has evolved significantly beyond prehistoric times when men fought with clubs to become chief of their tribe.
-However, since the modern form of democracy based on partisan politics became well established by 1800 in America, Americans have not advanced much in that regard, and in certain respects Americans have regressed.
+Even though humanity has evolved somewhat beyond prehistoric times when men fought with clubs to become chief of their tribe, now the greedy, self-important, power-hungry few use money as their club.
+And since the modern form of democracy based on partisan politics became well established by 1800 in America, Americans have not advanced much in that regard, and recently, in certain respects Americans have regressed.

 Americans are divided and ruled by partisans who wage a war of words to defeat their competitors and gain power over them.
 And we still don’t have free choice.
-Not really.
-We are faced with choices, and we have to choose sides and join opposing political camps.
-And, after every election we are still hopelessly divided and become either winners or losers in a winner-take-all battle for the “throne.”
+Rather, we are faced with choices, and we have to choose sides and join opposing political camps.
+Thus, after every election we are still hopelessly divided and become either winners or losers in a winner-take-all battle for the “throne.”

 Regardless of which partisan party wins, our worst problems are not solved.
+Money still rules, and the people are exploited and taken for granted.
 American is not a nation united by truly representative democracy with government of, by, and for the people.
 Instead, we are ruled by the wealthiest few and by a partisan presidential form of monarchy, with a plutocracy and oligarchy in Congress and a partisan Supreme Court with a majority that was appointed by right-wing partisan presidents.

 In fact, the political economic system has increasingly been rigged by the executive, legislative and judicial branches of the U.S. Government during the last 30 years.
 Consequently the only real winners are the wealthiest few, since financial wealth is now the biggest factor in determining election outcomes and in influencing legislation by bribery (which they call "lobbying").

-Because the almighty dollar rules, partisan political warfare usually causes even good people to become corrupt, unreasonable, uncompromising, dishonest, and even deceptive.
-That is why we are so polarized and divide, and the U.S. Government fails to serve the interests of the majority of the people.
+Because the almighty dollar rules and drives political action, partisan political warfare usually causes even good people to become corrupt, dishonest, and even deceptive.
+That is why we are so polarized and divided, and the U.S. Government fails to serve the interests of the majority of the people.

 That's why we should remember the words of Abraham Lincoln, who also said "The principles of Jefferson are the axioms of a free society."

 Lincoln said that not merely because he loved Jeffersonian Democracy.
-Lincoln also admired Jefferson because even while Jefferson loved the core, universal spiritual teachings of Jesus of Nazareth, he rejected certain doctrines and dogma and demanded freedom of religion, denounced theocratic political action, and wrote that the the First Amendment religious freedom clause was intended to build a "wall of separation between church and state."
+Lincoln also admired Jefferson because even though Jefferson loved the core, universal spiritual teachings of Jesus of Nazareth, he rejected certain church doctrines and dogma that he considered "corruptions."
+Moreover, Jefferson demanded freedom of religion with freedom from theocratic imposition and Theocracy, denounced theocratic political action, and wrote that the First Amendment religious freedom clause was intended to build a "wall of separation between church and state."

-Some right-wing Christians in America today ignore or deny that, but they do not realize that Jefferson's view was consistent with what Jesus said -- that we should give government its due and give to God what is God's; that we should value God-given spiritual treasures over the material treasures of Mammon, and that we cannot serve both God and Mammon.
+Some right-wing Christians in America today ignore or deny that, but they do not realize that Jefferson's view was consistent with what Jesus said -- that we should give government its due and give to God what is God's; that we should value God-given spiritual treasures over material treasures, and serve God rather than Mammon, because we cannot serve both God and Mammon.
+Despite that, the "religious right" serves Mammon while claiming to serve God.

-These are important facts to consider today, and Americans should remember the words of Jesus, Jefferson and Lincoln, because right-wing partisan political ideologues who claim to be patriotic and religious simply ignore those words and facts.
+These are important facts to consider today, and Americans should remember the words of Jesus, Jefferson and Lincoln because right-wing partisan political ideologues who claim to be patriotic and religious simply ignore those words and facts.
+They are driven by self-interest, and care little about their fellow human beings who suffer.

-That is why conflict has been building for 30 years and has grown sharper, because while theyclaim to serve God and Country, they actually serve Mammon and the wealthiest few who fight for greater material wealth, power, and domain.
+That is why conflict has been building for 30 years and has grown sharper, because since 1981 the Reaganite Republicans and Reagan Democrats have gotten away with claiming to serve God and Country while they fight for greater material wealth, power, and domain.

-Since 1981 they (the Reaganite Republicans and Reagan Democrats) have gotten away with it because of Reagan's charm and ability to sell Reaganism as patriotic and religious.
+They've been able to relish in Reaganism because of Reagan's charm and ability to sell Reaganism as patriotic and religious.
 They have virtually had their way concerning politics and the economy, and the terrible consequences of that have become increasingly clear during the last three decades.
+The vast majority of us are suffering because of it.

 Of course, in the 1990s President Clinton managed to do some good (like balance the budget, produce a budget surplus and avoid committing American troops to battle on foreign soil).
 But Clinton tended to do what was politically expedient and colluded with Republicans in certain instances at the expense of many Americans (as he did with the so-called "Welfare Reform" in 1996).

-Granted, Americans actually made the best choice they could in electing Mr. Obama, but he has so far been unable or unwilling to get to the root of our problems.
-In fact, in far too many case Mr. Obama has simply sold out or allowed himself to be extorted by Republican deception and obstructionism, particularly with regard to so-called health care "reform," Social Security and Medicare.
-The Obama administration still caters to the wealthiest few and betrays the vast majority.
+Nevertheless, Americans actually made the best choice they could in electing Mr. Obama, since he is very bright and for the most part very reasonable.
+But he has so far been unable or unwilling to get to the root of our problems.
+It could even be said that in certain cases Mr. Obama has simply sold out or allowed himself to be extorted by Republican deception and obstructionism, particularly with regard to the insufficient health care "reform" act, Social Security and Medicare.

-Still, electing Obama was a step in the right direction, albeit a very small step, because Mr. Obama has been reduced to doing what is politically expedient.
-He has unable or unwilling to address the root causes of our problems, using rather ineffective band aids rather than using needed medicine to cure the underlying infection.
+Still, electing Mr. Obama was a step in the right direction, albeit a very small step, because he has been reduced to doing what is politically expedient.
+He has unable or unwilling to address the root causes of our problems, and he has been forced to using rather ineffective band aids rather than using needed medicine to cure the underlying infection that has led to Plutocracy and the inevitable giant income gap between the richest few and the working poor.
+(See Poverty: America's Greatest Shame.)

 When the right-wing Republican appointed Supreme Court Justices gave the wealthiest few and corporations free rein and license to try to buy elections, Mr. Obama did voice his criticism of it in a speech before Congress.
-But he's really done nothing about it.
+But apparently he's really done little more about it.

-It seems Mr. Obama merely pays lip service to being a democratic advocate of the people, because health care in America is more expensive than ever -- to the point where millions of somewhat elderly working Americans are paying more than half their income in out-of-pocket health care costs -- in premiums, copays, cost of medication and medical equipment, and other costs insurance will not pay.
-(The son of man knows because he's one of them.)
+Mr. Obama speaks of being a democratic advocate of the people, but even his health care act is terribly insufficient.
+Health care in America is now more expensive than ever -- to the point where millions of elderly Americans are now paying more than half their income in out-of-pocket health care costs -- in premiums, copays, cost of medication and medical equipment, and other costs insurance will still not pay.

-But the main problem is that because corporations and the wealthiest few finance and bribe both Republicans and Democrats, they get the best government that money can buy to suit their purposes.
+The main problem, however, is that because corporations and the wealthiest few finance and bribe both Republicans and Democrats, they get the best government that money can buy to suit their purposes.
+And that is the consequence of 30 years of Reaganism.

 Why is that?
 Well, it mainly because Ronald Reagan falsely claimed that: "There's a clear cause and effect here that is as neat and predictable as a law of physics: As government expands, liberty contracts."